Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

 Auto Reboot

-To use crontab in Arsuswrt-Merlin is a complex thing, as everything not in /jffs will be delete.
-However, we have this in wiki.
-Just refer it.
+To use crontab in Arsuswrt-Merlin is a complex thing, as everything not in /jffs will be deleted.
+However, we have this on wiki.
+Just refer to it.

 Auto Reauth